The Founder Tax: The cost of founder-dependent revenue

 See what revenue governance looks like in practice.

 After a high-cost industry event, our client generated interest but lacked a reliable follow-up system.
-With the next event approaching and the post-event window closing, the team needed to show ROI.

 The fixes: